POTLoc: Pseudo-Label Oriented Transformer for Point-Supervised Temporal Action Localization: Introduction

 In this paper, we introduce a point-supervised framework that is designed to capture the continuous structures of actions, even in the face of extremely sparse point-level annotations.
-As shown in Figure \ref{fig:framework}(a), training with only point-level supervision, the base model initially generates noisy action proposals for the training set.
+Training with only point-level supervision, the base model initially generates noisy action proposals for the training set.
 These action proposals are subsequently refined and adjusted to generate ``pseudo-labels" on the training set using our proposed algorithm.
 The pseudo-labels represent estimated temporal intervals surrounding the annotated points and are likely to align with action instances.
 Our pseudo-label generation algorithm is designed to discard the proposals that are potentially redundant, and to adjust those that are either excessively long or overly short.
 For each annotated point within the training set, we retain only the highest-scoring proposal and adjust its boundaries based on the statistics of the proposals.
 Importantly, our pseudo-label generation algorithm relies solely on the point-level labels and statistics of the generated proposals.
 Apart from the given annotated points, no ground-truth labels are used in this step.
 The generated pseudo-labels act as additional supervisory signals to guide our POTLoc model.
-To fully leverage the rich information provided by the pseudo-labels, POTLoc integrates a transformer with a temporal feature pyramid, effectively employing a multi-scale temporal transformer.
-Our transformer utilizes local self-attention, aiding in the modeling of temporal dependencies within video snippets and learning the structure of actions.
-The temporal feature pyramid facilitates modeling actions of varying duration.
-The pyramid's lower levels are optimal for detecting shorter actions, while the higher levels, with their larger receptive fields, are suited for modeling longer actions.
-The pseudo-labels provide information about the coarse location and boundaries of actions, which aids in better guiding our multi-scale temporal transformer to learn action dynamics.
-Three loss functions are employed to optimize the model to effectively distinguish actions from background and accurately classify different action classes.
-To summarize, our contributions are four-fold: